Base period wages used in establishing a claim are the wages paid in the first four

 with the contributions due within 30 days following the end of the quarter.
 Employers

-with over 250 employees or employer representatives who file reports for 100 or
+with at least 250 or more employees or employer representatives who file reports for 100 or

 more employers are required to file reports using the appropriate electronic format